GoBlog

 ACE Your College Admissions Essay

-College essays are the bane of basically all of our students’ existence for the entirety of their senior year.
-Honestly, I can relate.
+The college admissions essay is the bane of basically all of our students’ existence for the entirety of their senior year.
+If the words “writing admission essay” fill you with dread, I can relate.
 I felt the same way not too long ago.
 I’ve realized though, it doesn’t have to be so hard.
 Here are some tips and tricks that we use to help our students write the best college essays.

 Somewhere in your many, many years of schooling, you must have heard of themes and topics.
 You may also remember that they are not the same.
-Make sure your essay has a theme and not just a topic.
-For example, a topic can be about “War”.
-A theme based around that topic could be “War does not solve problems”.
+Make sure your essay has a theme, not just a topic.
+For example, a topic might be “war.”
+A theme based around that topic could be the idea, “War does not solve problems.”
 That distinction is key to making sure your essay doesn’t get forgotten.

 What you write doesn’t matter!
 It’s why it matters to you that’s most important.

 Here’s how to check if you are truly the main character of your story.
-Do a word count check and see what percentage of sentences talk about you and what percentages of sentences talk about someone else.
-As you can expect, most of the sentences should be talking about you!
+Do a word count check and see what percentage of sentences talk about you vs. someone else.
+As you can expect, most of the sentences should be talking about you.

-How to start an admissions essay?
+How to start a College Admissions Essay?
 Know the W’s

 • Who was involved ?

 Well balanced W’s help even out your essay and convert it from that dreaded Wikipedia article into YOUR story.
-It also helps illustrate why your story matters.
+Your goal is to illustrate why your story matters.
 At the end of the day, the admission counselors want to know why they should read your essay.
-If you’re able to communicate that, then you’re already ahead of most of the submissions.
+If you’re able to communicate that, then you’re already ahead of most submissions.

 Use names — not pronouns

-Don’t use words like “(s)he” or “they”.
-These are words that are used by everyone in almost every essay.
-It makes your essay seem less unique.
+Don’t use words like “(s)he” or “they.”
+Almost everyone uses pronouns in almost every essay.
+These vague words make your essay seem less unique.
 If you’re worried about privacy, don’t be.
-You can always change the first name, without compromising the integrity of your story.
+You can always change the first name of the person you’re writing about without compromising the integrity of your story.

 Clarify your setting

-Too many times, people start in one place and time in their essay and move to another without updating the reader.
-If you start in 8th grade and move to the 10th grade, use a transition: “In 10th grade, …”.
-There, that wasn’t so hard, was it?
+Too many times, essay narratives start in one place and time, then abruptly move to another setting without updating the reader, leading to confusion.
+If your story starts in 8th grade, then moves on to the 10th grade, use a transition: “In 10th grade, I…” There, that wasn’t so hard, was it?

-We already discussed the importance of the well balanced W’s.
-In addition, I also want to talk a little bit more about the ratio between the What and the Why.
+We already discussed the importance of having well balanced W’s.
+In addition, I also want to talk about the ratio between the What and the Why.
 It’s important to explain what your story is about, but it’s even more important to outline why the story matters and why someone should read it.
-Here’s a graphic outlining different qualities of essays based on the What vs Why ratio.
-This ratio is easily calculated by using the word count feature.
-Just see how many sentences are discussing your What and how many are discussing the Why.

 What vs Why ratio breakdown

-First, always start your drafting without a word count.
+First, always write your first draft without a word count.
 It’s easier to remove words and content than it is to add it back.
-When you have to add more, you generally have to force it to line up with ideas that you already have, making your essay unbalanced.
+When you have to add more, you may feel tempted to add meaningless statements and fluff that weaken your essay as a whole.

-In conclusion, we are always posting more helpful tips and tricks to help reduce the stress of college application season.
-Or feel free to schedule a free consultation with
+We are always posting more helpful tips and tricks to help reduce the stress of college application season.
+For personalized feedback on your essays plus general educational counseling from qualified ed consultants, feel free to schedule a free consultation so you can get started with an Essay Editor ASAP.

 See you soon!